 Many companies that decide to expand to Egypt want to pick up and work quickly with a staff full of foreigners.
 Unfortunately, Egypt’s work permit application process is an arduous one that can leave some applications in the processing stage for close to a year or more.
 Understanding how to get a work visa in Egypt is key to a quick and easy expansion.

-What Types of Egypt Work Visas Exist?
+Types of Work Visas in Egypt

 Egypt offers several types of visas, including the following: